Germany's Faeser calls for 'vigilance' at Christmas markets – DW – 11/28/2024

 "But in view of the high threat situation at an abstract level we still have reason to be very vigilant and to take effective action for our security," she said, adding that security authorities were monitoring "all conceivable threats."

-The minister thanked the regional police forces of Germany's states for "present in many places with such great commitment" to ensuring security.
+The minister thanked the regional police forces of Germany's states for being "present in many places with such great commitment" to ensure security.

 Faeser pointed to heightened security measures, including the enforcement of a strict knife ban at Christmas markets, with infringement being penalized by fines of up to €10,000 ($10,543).